Airbnb flags Middle East war impact on second-quarter growth - Finance news and analysis from Global Banking & Finance Review

 Although some carriers have since resumed operations and peace negotiations are ongoing, international travelers remain cautious amid persistent fears of renewed conflict.

-Financial Outlook and Growth Forecasts
+Financial Results and Forecasts

-It also expects the conflict to lower growth in its second-quarter nights and seats booked, a metric that counts both rooms and services booked on its platform, by roughly 1 percentage point.
+Airbnb expects the conflict to lower growth in its second-quarter nights and seats booked, a metric that counts both rooms and services booked on its platform, by roughly 1 percentage point.

 However, it raised its 2026 revenue growth forecast to the "low- to mid-teens", compared with "at least low double-digits" earlier, banking on strong travel demand and higher pricing for vacation rentals in North America and Latin America.
 Analysts on average expect revenue to grow 12% during the year.

-The U.S. travel segment, which represents about 30% of Airbnb's room nights, is beginning to show signs of a rebound after a K-shaped market weighed on demand for budget and midscale offerings even as the premium and luxury segments held up well.
+Travel demand in the U.S., which represents about 30% of Airbnb's room nights, is beginning to show signs of a rebound after a K-shaped market weighed on demand for budget and midscale offerings even as the premium and luxury segments held up well.

 (Reporting by Aishwarya Jain in Bengaluru and Doyinsola Oladipo in New York; Editing by Jonathan Ananda)